Menu

 • search your bags and vehicle

-Expect increased security checks at borders.
-This includes ID checks, which may cause delays.
+Expect increased security checks at borders, including ID checks, which may cause delays.

 To reduce your risks: